erininabox/weddingapp/README.md

 * HTML
 * CSS
 * JavaScript
+* Express
+* Node.JS
+* Mongoose

 ## Existing Features

-* Users can add event projects
+* Users can add and delete event projects to their wedding app
-* Within events, users can add dates and vendors
+* Within events, users can pick a date and add vendors from dropdown menu items
 * Vendors' details can be added, currently including name, phone number, and website
 * Users can update/delete events
 * Users can update/delete vendors